pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 #### SHOW CREATE TABLE

-The output of `SHOW CREATE TABLE` should describe any placement options that are either explicitly specified, or inherited from the default placement from `CREATE DATABASE` / `ALTER DATABASE`.
-This should be escaped in TiDB feature-specific comment syntax. i.e.
+The output of `SHOW CREATE TABLE` should escape placement policies in TiDB feature-specific comment syntax. i.e.

 ```sql
 use test;